- 1 Tayrona National Park, Colombia

 In case you needed another reason to put South America on your travel wishlist—its affordability, no real time zone change, and vibrant cities already make the region super appealing—these 10 incredible national parks in South America only add to the allure.

 Tayrona National Park, Colombia

-Set along Colombia’s Caribbean Coast about an hours drive from the boho-beach town of Santa Marta is one of the most incredible national parks in South America.
+Set along Colombia’s Caribbean Coast, about an hour-long drive from the boho-beach town of Santa Marta, is one of the most incredible national parks in South America.
 With an untouched coastline and miles of jungle flora and fauna, Tayrona is an ideal off-the-grid retreat with plenty to keep active types busy.
-Hike to spot wildlife like Red Howler Monkeys, Capuchin Monkeys, Cotton-top Tamarin, iguanas, dart frogs and more; go snorkeling to uncover the area's coral reefs; or just relax on the pristine beaches.
+Hike to spot wildlife like red howler monkeys, capuchin monkeys, cotton-top tamarin, iguanas, dart frogs, and more; go snorkeling to uncover the area's coral reefs; or just relax on the pristine beaches.